kiesraad/electionmaps/README.md

 NL Election Maps (unofficial)
 ---

-Municipality redistricting elections in The Netherlands are always held before the redistricting takes place.
+Municipality redivision elections in The Netherlands are always held before the redivision takes place.
-New maps are published by the Kadaster (Dutch Cadaster) &amp; <abbr title="Centraal Bureau voor Statistiek">CBS</abbr> (Dutch Statistical Office) after the redistricting [as open data](https://www.pdok.nl/-/cbs-gebiedsindelingen-geactualiseerd).
+New maps are published by the Kadaster (Dutch Cadaster) &amp; <abbr title="Centraal Bureau voor Statistiek">CBS</abbr> (Dutch Statistical Office) after the redivision [as open data](https://www.pdok.nl/-/cbs-gebiedsindelingen-geactualiseerd).

 De Kiesraad (Dutch Electoral Council, an Electoral Management Body), needs to create these maps for the [election result website](https://www.verkiezingsuitslagen.nl/).